Please enjoy this week's Wild Newsletter 🙂

 Wild Product Spotlight

-These super heavy duty Wild branded mugs come with a "give code" that allow you to track the impact your purchase has down to the exact GPS location on Earth where your purchase goes to support.
+These super heavy-duty Wild branded mugs come with a "give code" that allows you to track your purchase's impact down to the exact GPS location on Earth where your purchase goes to support.

 Instead of recommending just one book this week, I'm going to list a few I've read this year while working through my 100-books-this-year challenge.

-So far I'm at 36 books.
-About 15 of these were read in the past 45 or so days when I realized I was a bit behind on my reading schedule.
+So far, I'm at 36 books.
+About 15 were read in the past 45 days when I realized I needed to catch up on my reading schedule.

-For me, Audible is paramount to complete this challenge.
-I bought 5 extra pairs of headphones so I'd always have some nearby as well as an in-ear wireless bluetooth earbud so I can listen to books as much as possible throughout the day (this is a crazy effective hack for more reading in case you were wondering).
+For me, Audible is paramount to completing this challenge.
+I bought five extra pairs of headphones so I'd always have some nearby and an in-ear wireless Bluetooth earbud so I can listen to books as much as possible throughout the day (this is a crazy effective hack for more reading, in case you were wondering).

 That is profound.

-And it's really not that hard.
-I could probably hit 200 books if I set aside a solid 2 hours each day of focused reading.
-As of now, I'm not putting in that many hours of extra dedicated reading time; it's closer to an hour a day + Audible throughout the day and while driving.
+And it's easy.
+I could hit 200 books if I set aside 2 hours each day of focused reading.
+I'm putting in fewer hours of extra dedicated reading time; it's closer to an hour a day + Audible throughout the day and while driving.

 A few books I've read so far this year: Essentialism, The Black Swan, Shoedog, The Fish That Ate The Whale, Stealing Fire, Disrupted, Chaos Monkeys.

 There's more to coffee than most think.
-Small farmers typically live on their farms and their entire family works the land.
-The amount of manpower that goes into small-batch coffee is simply unfathomable to us Westerners.
-It's something we take for granted, and something I think we should also appreciate more.
+Small farmers typically live on their farms, and their entire family works the land.
+The workforce that goes into small-batch coffee is simply unfathomable to us Westerners.
+We take it for granted, and we should also appreciate it more.

 One of the only daily podcasts I know about, Entrepreneur on Fire has a bit for everyone.

-Mental models are useful for better understanding yourself and those around you.
+Mental models are helpful for better understanding yourself and those around you.